Gallery by Greg Barnett

 The visiting Tigers from Raleigh County blistered the nets, hitting on 57 percent of their shots in a 76-60 victory over the host Tigers of Princeton.

-I have people saying, ‘Coach, you gotta put sets in,’ and I said, ‘Listen, we were built in our foundation, which was our defense and we had been pushing offense.
-I don’t think that they really played awful defense tonight.
-The offense we’ve been pushing that.
-(Assistant coach Shawn) Radford’s been really, really adamant about valuing the basketball, making good cuts, and he came to me and said, ‘Coach, we’re holding our guys accountable on the defensive end and and you’re doing it,’ but we had to start moving to offensive end as well.
+โI think thatโs what weโve really been pushing,โ Shady Spring head coach Ronnie Olson said. โYou know people probably could turn on a couple of early games and say, โTheyโre awful on offense.โ And we were. โฉI have people saying, โCoach, you gotta put sets in,โ and I said, โListen, we were built in our foundation, which was our defense and we had been pushing offense.
+I donโt think that they really played awful defense tonight.
+The offense weโve been pushing that.
+(Assistant coach Shawn) Radfordโs been really, really adamant about valuing the basketball, making good cuts, and he came to me and said, โCoach, weโre holding our guys accountable on the defensive end and and youโre doing it,โ but we had to start moving to offensive end as well.

-I mean, it felt like they didn’t skip a beat.
-I know there was one little lull that I probably should have took a time out there in the third quarter but other than that, I mean, that’s gonna happen and I still felt like we were good, you know?”
+โWeโve been really detail-oriented in practice and really breaking down film.
+Weโve tried to really push the offensive side as well.
+For them to only been playing a couple games together and to play like that and then the subs coming in. โฉI mean, it felt like they didnโt skip a beat.
+I know there was one little lull that I probably should have took a time out there in the third quarter but other than that, I mean, thatโs gonna happen and I still felt like we were good, you know?โ

 Princeton experienced much of the same success Shady did, hitting at a 52 percent mark from the field but that percentage was dinged by the struggles from outside the arc.
 While Shady canned 10 3-pointers, Princeton shot an icy 15 percent (2 of 13) from downtown.